Enalean/bz2tuleap/Readme.md

 Notes:

-* URL for attachment download is harcoded to Eclipse fundation Bz instance.
 * User's urls are rewritten to be "example.com", you might want to remove that too.

 Was tested and developed against Eclipse Bugzilla as of version 4.4.7.